 Prevention / Emergency Help

-Last year, 220 families received emergency housing assistance to keep them in their homes or to pay security deposits to acquire decent housing.
+More immediately, to keep at-risk families from a housing crisis and to stabilize their future living situations, we provide emergency funds for back rent and security deposits in conjunction with intensive case management.
+Last year, over 200 families received emergency housing assistance to keep them in their homes or to pay security deposits to acquire decent housing.